scythemenace/CS3SH3/notes/potential_q_midterm.md

 - Initially the child has the value set as 0 which gets changed when the thread function is called by the thread created in the child process.
 - The thread can only access the memory space of the process it was created in which is the child process' memory space.
 The value gets changed to 5 in the child process and gets printed since the thread gets collected using `pthread_join()` before the print statement.
 - In the parent process code the value gets printed as 0 since previously the value was changed only in the child process' memory space.
 As we said before, the parent process has a different memory space, therefore, the value remains unchanged i.e. 0.

+## Chapter 5

+### What is the difference between IO Bound program and CPU bound program

+An IO Bound program has **many** but **short** CPU bursts whereas a CPU bound has **few** but **longer** CPU bursts.

+### What are the different scheduling queues that an operating system has?
+Which queue is accessible by the CPU scheduler?

+An operating system has access to three queues:-

+- Job Queue: Set of all processes in the system.
+- Ready Queue: Set of all processes residing in the main memory waiting to be executed.
+- Device Queue: Set of all processes waiting for an IO Device.
+There is a **separate device queue** for each device (for the most part).

+Only the Ready Queue is accessibly by the CPU scheduler.

+### What is the use of a CPU scheduler?

+The CPU scheduler allocates the CPU to one of the processes in the ready queue.
+It doesn't follow any proper protocol for doing so since it's invoked frequently (milliseconds).

+### What could be a reason to have Preemptive scheduling (stopping a running process)?

+Preemptive scheduling interrupts a process and moves it back to the ready queue.
+A reason for this could be **time slicing approach**, where we give each process access to the CPU for a certain period of time in order to give the illusion that CPU belongs to all process (parallelism).

+### What's the use of a Dispatcher Module

+Dispatcher module gives control of the CPU to the process selected by the short term scheduler.
+It does this in three steps:-

+- Switches context between the processes
+- Switches to User Mode
+- Jumps to proper location in the user program to restart that program.

+### What is the difference between dispatch latency and context switching

+Dispatch latency measures the time it takes for the dispatcher to stop one process and start another process whereas context switching is a **process** which saves the state of old process and restores the state of the new process.